marvin1099/BitwardenAutofiller/README.md

 # Bitwarden Autofill Script

 This Bitwarden autofill script automates the process of filling in login credentials on desktop applications.
 It leverages Bitwarden's CLI to retrieve and input usernames, passwords, and TOTP codes into non-browser apps, solving the browser-only limitation of Bitwarden's native autofill feature.
+The project now includes a GUI version that makes it easier to run the autofiller if you don't know the terminal.

 ## Features